neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart1.md

 # What is an encoding?
+Part 1

 Have you ever come across some of these statements?
 > This file is hex encoded